 Spray wooden disks with a clear protective sealer.
 (We used Krylon).
 Magnets should be applied at the back portion of the disk with E600 glue or a hot glue gun.
 Firmly press them for a few seconds 'til they stick together.
 Then, you're done!

-TADAAAH!
-And there you have it!
-Aside using these on your fridge, you can attach these magnet on any metal board around the house!
+Aside from using these on your fridge, you can attach these magnet on any metal board around the house!

 Still need more DIY magnets?
 Check this video from Guidecentral English and learn how to make a bright festive Christmas fridge magnet: